abdelhai/devhack-draft/README.md

+`this is a draft, don't take it too seriously`
+---

 ###DevHack: Write non-disposable code with friends.
 > Code challenges sites are cute but they are not good neither for building a portfolio or making something useful for yourself and your friends. - Abraham van Hodgenville